 Students may receive credit from certain examinations taken in high school.
-The Program Director will assess whether a student may be exempted from taking an equivalent course in the AS in Management program if the student achieved a qualifying score in the course offered in high school.
+The Program Director will assess whether a student may be exempted from taking an equivalent course in the AA in Liberal Arts or AS in Management program if the student achieved a qualifying score in the course offered in high school.
 Credit is not awarded for the Israeli Bagrut or Psychometric Exams, or the French Baccalauréat.

-If a student is eligible to receive credit for an exam, the student may choose not to accept credit for an exam on his or her transcript and can decide to take the AS in Management course instead.
-However, if he or she takes this course, he or she must accept the AS in Management grade.
+If a student is eligible to receive credit for an exam, the student may choose not to accept credit for an exam on his or her transcript and can decide to take the AA in Liberal Arts or AS in Management course instead.
+However, if he or she takes this course, he or she must accept the AA in Liberal Arts or AS in Management grade.